Lubricants

 - Conductive Lubricants

-- Lubricate and improve electrical and thermal connections between sliding surfaces, while providing protection from moisture and corrosion.
+- Provide both lubrication and improved electrical or thermal conductivity between sliding surfaces, while also guarding against moisture and corrosion.

 - Dry Lubricants